 Concerning personnel, two particularly significant changes occurred this past year.
-Graterford became the first state male correctional facility to employ a female correctional officer.
-We also became the first job site to administer both the oral and written Correctional Officer Trainee Civil Service examination on the institution's premises.
+Graterford became the first state year.
+Grateriora became the litsi state male correctional facility to employ a female correctional officer.
+We also became the first job site to administer became the first job site to administer both the oral and written Correctional Officer Trainee Civil Service examination

 Many of the problem areas that require attention are directly related to the aging of our physical plant.
-Extensive work and attention are being directed at our kitchen/food processing area, the restricted housing unit and the powerhouse.
+Extensive work and or our physical plant.
+Extensive work attention are being directed at our kitchen/food processing area, the restricted housing unit and the powerhouse.
 A special work cadre has been selected to man the powerhouse to improve overall work efficiency and increase employment stability.